hoppersroppers/fundamentals/LinuxBasics/6-StartinganInfosecCareer.md

 # Starting an Infosec Career

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/DjRlL9JW-q8?wmode=opaque" width="640"></iframe>There
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/DjRlL9JW-q8?wmode=opaque" width="640"></iframe>

-are hundreds, maybe even thousands of resources on the subject of starting an infosec career.
+There are hundreds, maybe even thousands of resources on the subject of starting an infosec career.
 Hell,
 <a href="https://www.hoppersroppers.org/library/breakIntoSecurity.html"
 rel="noopener" target="_blank">even I wrote one</a>.

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/KzoJCTc-3YQ?wmode=opaque" width="640"></iframe>
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/KzoJCTc-3YQ?wmode=opaque" width="640"></iframe>

 There are even more on what it takes to be a hacker, how to get a job, what to learn, where to learn it, how to learn it....